Styxx/ultimate-scenarios/README.md

 * **Responsive CSS**
   * **Increase text-size on mobile devices**
   * **Handle search bar on tiny screens**
+* Update rulebook and scenarios to latest USAU Edition.
+* Create and update tag list.
 * Add more scenarios!
   * Categorization?
     * For scenarios
     * Page layout?
   * Scrounge observer forums for more ideas.
-* SSL Cert on S3 Bucket - LetsEncrypt
+* SSL Cert on S3 Bucket - Amazon Cloudfront
 * Add github webhook to automatically update site on push
 * Search bar functionality
   * ~~Attach to top right~~